gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 ## Objective

 There's just a 30 minute slot for discussion.
-If well presented there could be future opportunities for continued dialog
+If well presented there could be future opportunities for continued dialog.

 I'd like to ensure the proper message is well conveyed.
 I've invited input from several people. (thank you all for the feedback)